 It can be so tempting when you yank your glistening, bloody T-bone from its sealed plastic package with a snap, or unwrap that crimson lamb chop from the butcher paper like it’s a gift.
 The urge overtakes many of you, especially when you wrest a shiny bird from its shrink-wrap.
-That chicken is so slick, he’s just crying for it, you claim.
+That chicken is so slick, it must be absolutely necessary to rinse it off (you might think).

-No. Just no. Do not rinse your raw beef, pork, lamb, chicken, turkey, or veal before cooking it, says the USDA’s Food Safety and Inspection Service.
+But no. Just no. Do not rinse your raw beef, pork, lamb, chicken, turkey, or veal before cooking it, says the USDA’s Food Safety and Inspection Service.
 But there’s icky stuff on there, you cry!
-Just no. If we could reach through the Internet to slap your hand away from the kitchen sink faucet, we would.
+Again, just no. If we could reach through the Internet to slap your hand away from the kitchen sink faucet, we would.
 You want motivation?
-The very reason you’re rinsing —to clean it—is actually making the problem worse.
+The very reason you’re rinsing meat—to clean it—is actually making the problem worse.
 Cooks who rinse their raw animal proteins are increasing the risk of cross-contamination.

 Just imagine all those little buggies flying off your meat as you rinse, latching onto the water molecules of the microscopic mist, and landing in your open mouth or nostrils, on the counters beside the sink, and on your clothes.
 Ewww.
 Any bacteria lurking on meat when it comes out of the package will die during cooking.
 Sadly, you can’t say the same for your sink, counters, utensils, or cutting board, all of which should be washed with hot, soapy water, rinsed, and then air- or paper-towel-dried after being in contact with meat.
 Julia Child, countless other chefs, and respected recipes that tell you otherwise are wrong.
 They just are.

 Use a Thermometer for Safety’s Sake